nathanroark/previous-nathanroark.com/src/content/albums/lucy-bedroque-unmusique.md

 #### 2010 Justin Bieber

-- So loud, so much noise, so much happening, love ever second of it.
+- So loud, so much noise, so much happening, love every second of it.
 Top song of the year.

 #### Oujia